Household hazardous waste — the complete guide

 Is household hazardous waste illegal to throw in the trash?

 Federally, residents are exempt from RCRA hazardous-waste disposal rules (RCRA targets businesses).
-Some states + counties have their own bans (California treats all batteries as hazardous, Minnesota bans all TVs from landfill).
-Even where it's legal to trash HHW, every U.S. county provides a free disposal alternative — trashing HHW is unsafe regardless of legality.
+Some states and counties have their own bans (California treats all batteries as hazardous, Minnesota bans all TVs from landfill).
+Even where it is legal to trash HHW, every U.S. county provides a free disposal alternative.
+Trashing HHW is unsafe regardless of legality.

 Is HHW disposal really free?

-For residents, yes — every county HHW program is funded through resident waste fees so the drop-off itself is free.
-You'll usually need photo ID showing a county address.
+For residents, yes.
+Every county HHW program is funded through resident waste fees, so the drop-off itself is free.
+You will usually need a photo ID showing a county address.
 Some counties accept non-residents for a small fee ($5-15).

 How often should I take HHW to drop-off?

-Whenever you accumulate enough to be inconvenient to store safely.
+Whenever you accumulate enough that it becomes inconvenient to store safely.
 Most residents go 1-3 times per year.
-Storing HHW long-term is a fire / leak risk, especially in hot garages — don't let the pile grow indefinitely.
+Storing HHW long-term is a fire and leak risk, especially in hot garages.
+Do not let the pile grow indefinitely.

 Can I take my neighbor's HHW with mine?

 Yes, as long as you can carry it and the total stays within the per-visit quantity cap (usually 5 gallons or 50 lbs).
-Many counties explicitly allow this — it reduces traffic at the facility.
-Don't accept HHW from people in another county though; that defeats the resident-fee funding model.
+Many counties explicitly allow this because it reduces traffic at the facility.
+Do not accept HHW from people in another county, because that defeats the resident-fee funding model.

 What if I have a tank of unknown chemical from a previous owner?

 Take it to HHW labeled 'UNKNOWN'.
-Trained operators will identify it through visual inspection + sometimes simple testing.
-Don't try to identify it yourself by opening or smelling.
-Don't trash it.
+Trained operators will identify it through visual inspection and sometimes simple testing.
+Do not try to identify it yourself by opening or smelling.
+Do not trash it.
 This is exactly what HHW programs are designed for.

 Are HHW programs the same in every state?